In no other area of our lives do we seem to expect people to simply know what we like and dislike.

 We all have different triggers.
 For a lot of people talking about sex can bring up insecurities, fear and shame.
 We all grew up differently and have been socially conditioned one way or another.
 Most of us worry that if we have to talk about something, there must be something wrong with us.
 Human sexuality is complicated regardless of gender identity and sexual orientation.
 That makes it even more important to encourage a direct and loving conversation.
 And whatever your sexual desires and boundaries are, they are worth being heard.
 Just be appreciative and stay open to their response when talking to your partner about sex.

 Last but not least: Any talking is better than no talking.
-You can start with sex in general instead of your sex.
-If you need something to talk about, watch some of our movies here.
+You can start by talking about sex in general instead of your sex life.
+If you need something to talk about, watch some of our movies here on CHEEX.